The Power of Good-Bye: Music video

-The music video for "The Power of Good-Bye" was directed by Matthew Rolston, and was filmed from August 8–10, 1998 at Silvertop House in Los Angeles, California and Malibu Beach.
+The music video for "The Power of Good-Bye" was directed by Matthew Rolston, and was filmed from in August 1998 at Silvertop House in Los Angeles, California and Malibu Beach.
 According to Entertainment Tonight, the filming was emotional for Madonna due to the song's meaning of break-up and "love story gone wrong".
 She wanted to make the visual's storyline dramatic, hence chose Rolston as the director and together they concocted the emotional narrative of the clip.
 Although she respected the director's vision of the clip, Madonna nevertheless wanted to be a part of the creative process of the videotaping.
 The scenes of the singer walking along the beach were shot with her actually walking on a treadmill.

 Madonna's lover in the video is played by Croatian actor Goran Višnjić, who was selected by the singer after she saw his acting in the British film Welcome to Sarajevo (1997).
 Calling him "the sexiest male working today", Madonna explained that "[she] was looking for an actor to be in [the] video and his face came right into my head".
 The video premiered on MTV on September 10, 1998, a few minutes before the 1998 MTV Video Music Awards show began.
-It was occasionally played on The Warner Bros.
-Network after the television show Felicity, which played the song as the background music during its TV ads.
+It was occasionally played on The WB to promote the television series Felicity, which played the song as the background music during its TV ads.

 The video shows Madonna and Višnjić playing chess and ultimately the singer destroying the chess board, symbolizing an end to their relationship.
 She then goes walking by the sea, passing a man walking his dog on the beach.
 Intercut are scenes of Madonna singing the song in front of a curtain.
 The video is color graded to a blue-green tint and the chess scene was inspired by that in the 1968 heist film The Thomas Crown Affair (with Steve McQueen and Faye Dunaway).
 Listing the clip at number 23 on their countdown of "Madonna's 55 Best Videos", Louis Virtel from The Backlot said that the singer looked "startlingly gorgeous, and her throes of agony at video's end occur in only the loveliest, bluest light."

 The scenes showing Madonna walking alone on the beach was an homage to actress Joan Crawford in the 1946 film Humoresque.
 Christopher Rosa from VH1 listed it as one of Madonna's 10 Most Underrated Videos.
 He compared the blue-tinged visuals to the video for "Frozen", but found the plot to be more complex.
 Rosa also noted that the ending showing Madonna walking towards the sea was purposefully ambiguous.
 "Does Madonna drown herself in the ocean?
 Does she move on from her lover?
 Whatever the case, there is no denying this moody video is one of Madge's most effective ever," he concluded.
 The video can be found on the Madonna compilations, The Video Collection 93:99 (1999) and Celebration: The Video Collection (2009).